zmostafa/iptv_xtream/README.md

-# iptv_xtream
+# IPTV XTREAM

-IPTV Player written in Rust
+IPTV Player written in Rust.
+### ⚡ Notification

+I am building this app for fun and also for my Rust learning journy, and I do not have the experience to design a nice UX, later also will be a huge refactoring as now I consider it a PoC project.

+The app comes with two UI falvors, one using `egui` crate and the other using `slint`

-[] Add new player embdded in gui `ffmpeg`
+- [ ] Add new player embdded in gui `ffmpeg`

-[] Fix fetching content
+- [x] Fix fetching content

-[x] Fetch content only when required.
+- [x] Fetch content only when required.

-[x] Add caching
+- [x] Add caching (Done Partially)

-[] Model gui on Series Troxide, but Arabic support using iced is not guranteed.
+- [ ] Model gui on Series Troxide, but Arabic support using iced is not guranteed.

-[x] Add downloading content
+- [x] Add downloading content

-[] use libmpv to integrate player in egui
+- [ ] use libmpv to integrate player in egui

-[] port gui to slint -- supports arabic
+- [ ] port gui to slint -- supports arabic

+### ⚠️ Limitations
+Ui in `egui` does not display arabic letters well, due to the fact its lack of RTL support.

+### ⚠️ Warning

+This application does not provide content or TV channels, it is a player application which streams from IPTV providers.